DOI-ONRR/onrr.gov-site/.github/ISSUE_TEMPLATE/2_add-new-content.md

 ---
 name: 2.
-I want to add new content to onrr.gov
+I want to add new documents (or other content) to onrr.gov
 about: This includes instructions for how to format your request, and a link to an example on our Wiki.
 title: ''